FabienChopin/Bayesian_Calibration/README.md

 ```
 python train_nn.py
 ```
-The training will run for a set number of epochs and will save the best-performing model (based on a custom metric) as best_model.keras in the models_saved/ folder.
+The training will run for a set number of epochs and will save the best-performing model (based on a custom metric) as `best_model.keras` in the `models_saved/` folder.

 ### Modify Parameters
 The simulation and neural network training can be customized by modifying the parameters in the following files:

-   * pendulum.py: Customize the pendulum models (e.g., add new types of pendulums).
+   * `pendulum.py`: Customize the pendulum models (e.g., add new types of pendulums).
-   * generate_prior_samples.py: Modify the parameters used for the prior.
+   * `generate_prior_samples.py`: Modify the parameters used for the prior.
-   * train_nn.py: Change the model architecture or training settings.
+   * `train_nn.py`: Change the model architecture or training settings.
-   * custom_callbacks.py: Change the custom metric used to save the model.
+   * `custom_callbacks.py`: Change the custom metric used to save the model.